 - Anosmia is also a feature of a number of genetic conditions such as Kallmann syndrome (failure to start or finish puberty) and Primary Ciliary Dyskinesia (defect in cilia causing it to be immobile)

-Ask the patient if they have noticed any changes in their food taste or sense of smell.
-Examining the nerve involves testing each nostril in turn, asking the patient to identify a certain smell (i.e. peppermint, coffee).
+First, the patient should be asked if they have noticed any changes in their taste or sense of smell.
+Then each nostril should be tested, asking the patient to identify a certain smell (peppermint or coffee are often used).
+The eyes should be closed for this part of the examination.